 Applications: Batch processing, industrial manufacturing, automated production lines

 For welding thick aluminum sheets 6 mm or thicker, the equipment must meet higher power and stability requirements, typically requiring 3000 W or more.
 This is combined with a water-cooling system and wire feeding technology to enhance penetration depth and weld quality.
 Based on customer feedback, high-power laser welding machines for aluminum are particularly well-suited for applications such as industrial structural components, new energy battery trays, and thick-plate joining.
-Compared to traditional welding methods, laser welding ensures full penetration while minimizing distortion and improving overall efficiency.

 Key Features: Deep penetration, suitable for thick plates (6–10 mm), capable of continuous operation